Please note we only accept online applications. To apply, please complete the online application for the MSc course you want to apply for.

 Student visa applications for international students

-International students, including students from the European Economic Area / Switzerland who are not eligible for the EU Settlement Scheme, coming to study in the UK will need to apply for a Student visa which will allow them to study in the UK.
+International students, including students from the European Economic Area / Switzerland, who do not hold settled or pre-settled status will need a Student visa to study in the UK.

 Please note that the final date for receiving MSc applications from overseas students requiring a Student visa is mid-July.